South Maitland Railway

 The South Maitland Railway was once an extensive network of privately owned colliery and passenger railway lines which served the South Maitland coalfields in the Hunter Region of New South Wales, Australia and were the second last system in Australia to use steam haulage, having used steam locomotives until 1983.

 The last section was mothballed in March 2020 after operations at the Austar coal mine in Pelton were suspended.
+On 2 March 2022, remaining assets were sold to Aurizon; these included the sidings at East Greta and the remaining line from East Greta Junction to the former site of Bellbird Junction.

+Aboriginal heritage

+The location of the South Maitland railway corridor was a songline and travel route for the original inhabitants.

 Lines worked by the SMR

 The first section of the line was opened to East Greta in 1893.
 This line was built by the East Greta Coal Mining Company to service their East Greta Colliery.
 This colliery was joined in 1896 by the East Greta No.2 Colliery which was located towards Maitland.

 In 1901, the railway line was extended from East Greta to Stanford Merthyr Colliery which was also owned by the East Greta Company.
 This line initially also served Pelaw Main Colliery (owned by J & A Brown) & Heddon Greta Colliery.
 Haulage from Pelaw Main only lasted a short period as, after the 1905 opening of the nearby J & A Brown owned Richmond Vale Railway, the coal from this colliery was hauled over the RVR line to Hexham.
 Several small collieries were later opened along the Stanford Merthyr branch.

 In 1901, The Australian Agricultural Company and the Aberdare Collieries of NSW Ltd commenced construction of the Aberdare Railway to Cessnock, this line branched off the Stanford Merthyr line at a point that was named Aberdare Junction.
 This line was opened in stages, the section to Weston being opened on 29 December 1902, with the final section to Cessnock being completed in February 1904.

 A passenger service ran over this line terminating at Cessnock station.
 Several collieries were soon opened adjoining this line, being Hebburn Colliery (later Hebburn No.1) at Weston by the AA Co. in 1901, Abermain Colliery (later Abermain No.1) at Abermain by the Abermain Coal Co. in 1903, Neath Colliery at Neath by the Wickham & Bullock Island Coal Co in 1906 and Aberdare Colliery at Caledonia by Caledonian Collieries Ltd in 1905.